mid2SUPAERO/mid2SUPAERO.github.io/blog.md

 permalink: /blog.html
 ---

-# Blog Feed & Reading List
+# Blog  & Reading List

-Welcome to the blog section.
-Below is a curated list of articles, tutorials, and deep-dives on the things I would have been very happy to write.
-A must read !!!
+📖 “The Things I Would Really Have Loved to Have Published” Not every interesting idea ends up as a journal paper.
+Sometimes the timing isn’t right, sometimes the project takes another direction, and sometimes the story simply remains in a notebook.
+This blog is dedicated to those ideas: the tutorials, perspectives, engineering insights, and research notes that I wish had found their way into the literature.

 ---